placrosse/agildata-zero/doc/README.md

 **_AgilData Zero_** is fully compatible with MySQL drivers, wire protocol, and SQL syntax.
 This allows you to use all of the tools, applications, and knowledge, you currently have for MySQL.

-## Why would I want AgilData Zero.
+## Why would I want AgilData Zero?

 If you're in the _financial_, _insurance_, _health care_, _online retail_, or any other business with regulatory requirements you definitely will want to see what **_AgilData Zero_** has to offer.
 Even if your use doesn't fall within one of these, you may still find your information in the Cloud *worth protecting*.